How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 Student AStudent B

-The gaps in foundational prior knowledge should ideally be filled in before new concepts are introduced.
-If this is not possible (due to curriculum design or time constraints), we could support Student B by taking some of the cognitive load off their working memory.
-In this example, we could provide them with a multiplication chart.
+The gaps in foundational mathematical knowledge must be addressed before introducing new concepts.
+If this is not possible (due to curriculum design or time constraints), we could support Student B and reduce their cognitive load.
+For example, we could provide them with a multiplication chart.

 This is a hugely oversimplified model, and I don’t pretend to be a cognitive science expert.

-However, we’ve all seen this in the classroom where students seriously struggle to grasp a new concept.
-It isn’t because the new concept itself is particularly difficult, but because their brains are having to work harder than they should because they’re also juggling several other poorly understood fundamental concepts at the same time.
+However, we’ve all seen this in the classroom where students struggle to grasp a new concept.
+It isn’t because the new concept itself is particularly difficult, but because their brains are struggling making connections due to lacking the fundamental concepts.

 Visualizing math content through modeling

-This is where manipulatives and models can be very useful.
-I particularly like bar modeling and algebra tiles for diagrammatic representations of a mathematical scenario.
+Manipulatives and models are useful in math at all grade levels.
+I particularly like bar modeling and algebra tiles for visual representations of a mathematical scenario.
 There are some great interactive versions available online.

-It’s worth highlighting that these models are not generally the end goal.
-That being said, they can be an appropriate stopping point for some students and are valid methods for solving problems at high school level.
+These models are not generally the end goal.
+But, they can be an appropriate stopping point for some students and are valid methods for solving problems at high school level.

-There is sometimes a temptation to cut out modeling, skim over the understanding, and go straight to teaching an algorithm due to time pressures.
+There is sometimes a temptation to cut out modeling for older students, skim over the understanding, and go straight to using an algorithm.

-However, if students are taught a step-by-step procedure with none of the underlying conceptual ideas, they will be less successful when applying these ideas to non-standard problems.
-They’ll also be less able to recall the steps when they are needed further down the line.
+However, if you introduce students to a step-by-step procedure without the underlying conceptual ideas, they will be less successful when applying these procedures to non-standard problems.
+They’ll also struggle to recall the steps when they are needed further down the line.

 Fraction addition example: modeling ideas

-Returning to our original example of fraction addition, if there were underlying misconceptions relating to how fractions work, I would strip the ideas back down to basics, using partitioned bars to illustrate examples of equivalent fractions.
+If there are underlying misconceptions about how fractions work, go back to basics.
+Use partitioned bars to illustrate examples of equivalent fractions.

-Ensure students can find equivalent fractions, then build this back up to adding like fractions, and finally, unlike fractions.
-The speed at which this occurred would depend on the class’s level of understanding.
+Ensure students can find equivalent fractions, then build up to adding like fractions, and finally, unlike fractions.

 Another way to explore links is to consider multiple representations of the same topic.

 For example, I’ve used Jo Boaler’s suggestions for multiple representations of sequences to explore the links between sequences, functions and graphs.
-This kind of material is great for encouraging students to reason mathematically.
+This kind of material is great for encouraging students to mathematical reasoning.

 sequences and graphs questions

-Manipulatives and models are much more effective if they are used routinely.
+Manipulatives and models are more effective when used routinely to enhance students’ mathematical understanding.

-To illustrate this, I discovered algebra tiles when trying to find a way to explain to a group of 9th graders why we half the coefficient of x when completing the square
+To illustrate this, I used algebra tiles when trying to find a way to explain to a group of 9th graders why we half the coefficient of x when completing the square.

-I’d attempted to teach the process algorithmically, which had completely confused the majority of the class, and I realized that I was asking them to do something far too abstract on some pretty shaky foundations.
+I’d attempted to teach the process algorithmically, which had completely confused the majority of the class.
+I realized that I was asking them to do something far too abstract on some pretty shaky foundations.

 Following a bit of research, I returned to them with some algebra tiles I’d cut out of cardboard.